ied206/Joveler.DynLoader/USAGE.md

 #### LoadFunctions()

-You must override `LoadFunctions()` with a code loading delegates of native functions.
+You must override `LoadFunctions()` with a code loading delegate of native functions.

 Call `GetFuncPtr<T>(string funcSymbol)` with a delegate type (`T`) and function symbol name (`funcSymbol`) to get a C# delegate of a symbol.
-Assign return value as a delegate instance you previously declared. `GetFuncPtr<T>()` is a less slow but more convenient variant.
-It uses `Reflection` to get a real name of `T` at runtime.
+Assign return value as a delegate instance you previously declared.

+The parameterless `GetFuncPtr<T>()` is a slow but more convenient variant.
+It uses reflection (`typeof(T).Name`) to get a real name of `T` at runtime.
+If your target platform restricts the use of reflection, do not use it.

-When `GetFuncPtr<T>()` and its overload fail to load a native function, [EntryPointNotFoundException](https://docs.microsoft.com/en-US/dotnet/api/system.entrypointnotfoundexception?view=netcore-3.1) is thrown.
+When `GetFuncPtr<T>` fails to load a native function, [EntryPointNotFoundException](https://docs.microsoft.com/en-US/dotnet/api/system.entrypointnotfoundexception?view=netcore-3.1) is thrown.

-`LoadFunctions()` is called from the class constructor, so you do not need to call it yourself.
-You can invoke the delegate instances to call extern native functions after the class instance was created.
+After the library is loaded, invoke the delegate instances to call extern native functions.

 **Example**